atsushieno/aap-core/README.md

 ### Queryable service manifest for plugin lookup

-AAP plugins are not managed by Android system.
+Unlike Apple Audio Units, AAP plugins are not managed by Android system.
 Instead, AAP hosts can query AAPs using PackageManager which can look for specific services by intent filter `org.androidaudioplugin.AudioPluginService` and AAP "metadata".
 Here we follow what Android MIDI API does - AAP developers implement `org.androidaudioplugin.AudioPluginService` class and specify it as a `<service>` in `AndroidManifest.xml`.
 Here is an example

 ```
 <manifest xmlns:android="http://schemas.android.com/apk/res/android"